Bradley-Hower/201-reading-notes/class-01.md

 ## Components of a Web Page

-Websites are probably the funniest part of the internet.
+Websites are probably the best part of the internet.
 But, in a basic sense, how do they work?

 ### HTTP - A Poem